 How can you tell what a dairy farmer looks or acts like if you’ve never met one?

-I need to be a good face to the new consumer who wants to know everything about where his or her food comes from.
 A few weeks ago, I was out with a dairy farmer comrade of mine in San Diego and we struck up a conversation with a married couple from the city in their 20s.
 After a few minutes, the husband said, “You guys sure don’t seem or act like dairy farmers.”
 Then I asked him, “How many dairy farmers do you know?”
 His answer was “none.”

 It confirmed in me the disconnection between Urban America and where their food comes from.